Download and print as a PDF (472kB pdf)

 - What is a SeHCAT scan?

-- Can I have a SeHCAT if I am pregnant or breastfeeding?
+- Can I have a SeHCAT study if I am breastfeeding or chest/bottle-feeding?

 - Can I bring someone with me?